Biden and Harris visit Atlanta after shooting rampage, vowing to stand against racism and xenophobia

 Earlier in the day, Biden and Harris also stopped by the Centers for Disease Control and Prevention, praising an agency that was sidelined during the Trump administration and endured false accusations and political interference as it produced critical guidance.

-In Atlanta, standing in an emergency operations center, Biden and Harris listened to a briefing by top CDC officials who noted that the country is still seeing significant community transmission of the virus in many areas.
+In Atlanta, standing in an emergency operations center, Biden and Harris listened to a briefing by top CDC officials, who noted that the country is still seeing significant community transmission of the virus in many areas.
 The officials also detailed trends about various variants circulating — and particularly one that is resistant to some treatments.

 “Science is back,” Biden declared during brief remarks.
-“I hope this is beginning of the end of not paying attention to what’s going to come again and again and again and again,” he said, stressing that even once the coronavirus threat recedes other contagions could emerge.
+“I hope this is beginning of the end of not paying attention to what’s going to come again and again and again and again,” he said, stressing that even once the coronavirus threat recedes, other contagions could emerge.

 “We cannot stop these viruses,” Biden said, adding that the country’s only defense is to pay attention to the threat and “move quickly when we find them.”